-“We selected Goliath Technologies because their end user experience monitoring and management supports Cerner and identifies systems degrading before end user physicians are impacted.
-We do over 15,000 Cerner application test launches per day.
+“We selected Goliath Technologies because their end-user experience monitoring and management supports Cerner and identifies systems degrading before physicians and patients are impacted.
+We do more than 15,000 Cerner application test launches per day.
 This early warning system coupled with enhanced performance data and analysis puts us in a better position to collaborate with Cerner to resolve issues.”

-– Mike Nelson, Senior Vice President of Strategic Services, Universal Health Services
+– Mike Nelson, Sr. VP of Strategic Services, Universal Health Services

 There Were Two Key Challenges Specific to UHS: